White House holiday decor honors COVID-19 frontline workers

 The decorations are the product of months of work by the first lady and her staff in the White House East Wing, starting as far back as June.

-A second grade class from Malcolm Elementary School in Waldorf, Maryland, will help Jill Biden reveal the decorations later Monday.
-PBS KIDS characters Martin and Chris Kratt from the program “Wild Kratts” will also be on hand.
+A second grade class from Malcolm Elementary School in Waldorf, Maryland, was invited to the White House and bantered with PBS KIDS characters Martin and Chris Kratt from “Wild Kratts” and costumed characters Ms. Elaina, Daniel Tiger, Molly of Denali, Arthur and Rosita from “Sesame Street.”

-Before a PBS puppet show for the students, the first lady will read her 2012 children’s book, “Don’t Forget, God Bless Our Troops,” and deliver remarks.
+The first lady then read her children’s book, “Don’t Forget, God Bless Our Troops.”

+“Let’s move on to happier things,” she said after stopping to ask the kids about their pets and one boy started talking about his dogs that had died.

-She also invited a local National Guard family to highlight the role the Guard has played in the U.S. response to COVID-19, and military families spending the holidays away from loved ones.
+She invited a local National Guard family whose daughter was among the second graders to highlight the role the Guard has played in the U.S. response to COVID-19, and military families spending the holidays away from loved ones.

-“As we celebrate our first holiday season in the White House, we are inspired by the Americans we have met across the country, time and again reminding us that our differences are precious and our similarities infinite,” the Bidens wrote.
-“We wish you a happy, healthy, and joyous holiday season.
-As we look to a new year full of possibility, may gifts from the heart light our path forward.”

-Still to come will be various interactive viewing experiences on Instagram, Google Maps Street View, Snapchat and other platforms, the White House said.